Carthage offers …

-To sensitize students to issues of human diversity and the dignity and worth of the person building on the resilience and strength of the client system, while assisting them in pursuing integrity in personal, professional and institutional relations.
+To educate students to become agents of change.
+Specifically to advance issues of human diversity and the dignity and worth of the person by building on the resilience and strength of the client system(s), while assisting them in pursuing integrity in personal, professional, and institutional relations.

-To prepare students to understand and link scientific inquiry with practice and policy and participate in efforts directed toward uplifting social justice and human rights.
+To prepare students to critically translate and apply research to inform and improve practice, policy and service delivery in efforts directed toward uplifting social justice and human rights.

 For students to demonstrate ethical and professional behavior according to the social work professional values and ethics.